 Our views on waste are changing.
-We’d all like to see fewer resources being wasted, and we’d all like to be living in a cleaner, more healthy environment.
+We’d all like to see fewer resources wasted, and we’d all like to live in a cleaner, healthier environment.
 To achieve those goals, we have to change the way waste is handled – more efficiently, more economically, more effectively.

 All local authorities have a duty to provide a domestic waste collection service, in lieu of payments made via council tax.
 Over 23 million dwellings in England alone need a weekly or fortnightly refuse and recycling collection.
 With councils spending over £850m (in England) every year to deliver these services, even the smallest savings are welcome.

 By putting precise, authoritative location data at the heart of its in-cab system, the Borough of Scarborough is saving over £100k each year on waste collection.
-More importantly perhaps, this is the start of a transformation in efficiency and effectiveness that’s rolling out right across the authority’s connected departments, using location to ensure interoperability.
+Perhaps more importantly, this is the start of a transformation in efficiency and effectiveness that’s rolling out right across the authority’s connected departments, using location to ensure interoperability.

 All kinds of waste is collected by bin lorries.
 Traditionally, refuse collection happens once a week, but many authorities have rolled out fortnightly schedules: bringing costs down, putting the focus on as much recycling (and reduced levels of waste) as possible.
 In the Borough of Scarborough, the local authority has implemented an in-cab system to improve the services it provides.

 A UPRN-linked suite of databases is transforming this authority’s front-line waste collection services.

 • As an end-to-end, connected solution – from a map, to a cab, to a household and beyond – the new system has reduced dependency on isolated databases and manual updates.

 • With location the key to this increased connectivity, teams can optimise navigation from the outset – reducing emissions, reducing mileage, increasing efficiency all round.

 • The joined-up approach has enabled the integration and management of bin collection based health and safety assessments.